pacha/vem-tabline/README.md

 Configuration
 -------------

 The plugin is pretty simple and doesn't require manual configuration.
-However, there are some parameters that you may want to change by setting the following variables:
+However, there are some parameters that you may want to change.
+The most important ones
+are:

 `g:vem_tabline_show`: boolean (default: 1)